 McKelvie Burnside Village is a 22 (twenty-two) unit apartment complex operated by Dufferin Oaks.
 This complex is designed specifically for seniors (age 60 and over) who require extra support to remain living independently but do not yet need the care of a long term care home.
 The Village is located in the Mel Lloyd Centre; a building physically connected to Dufferin Oaks, at 200 Mill Street, in the Town of Shelburne.
-The Ontario March of Dimes operates 6 (six) of these units for adults with physical disabilities who require full assistive living housing.
-In partnership with Dufferin Oaks, the Ontario March of Dimes provides emergency support to all of the apartments in the Village.
+The March of Dimes Canada operates 6 (six) of these units for adults with physical disabilities who require full assistive living housing.

 To find out more about these units such as eligibility, rates, wait list or applications, please call Dufferin County Community Support Services; the community outreach department of Dufferin Oaks, at (519) 925-5452 or e-mail email@example.com

 MEL LLOYD CENTRE TENANTS